About Journalist's Resource

 Twelve institutions participate in Journalist’s Resource, a project of the Carnegie-Knight Initiative on the Future of Journalism Education.
 The research and development arm of the project is based at the Harvard Kennedy School.

-Alex S. Jones, Shorenstein Center Director; Laurence M. Lombard Lecturer on the Press and Public Policy.
+Alex S. Jones, Director, Shorenstein Center; Laurence M. Lombard Lecturer on the Press and Public Policy.
 He covered the press for the New York Times from 1983 to 1992 and was awarded the Pulitzer Prize in 1987.
 His most recent book is Losing the News.

-Nancy Palmer, Shorenstein Center Executive Director.
+Nancy Palmer, Executive Director, Shorenstein Center.
 She has administrative responsibility for the daily operations of the Center.
 Nancy is editor of the book Terrorism, War, and the Press.

 Donna Tremonte, Web developer